jak78/pulsar-demo-beer-factory/README.md

 What happens?

-If you carefully look at the logs, you will see that Pulsar delivers the stock levels of the same beer to the same customer.
-So the messages are consumed in the right order for the same beer.
-Now, consumers always save the latest stock level to the Redis database.
+If you examine the logs closely, you'll notice that Pulsar consistently delivers stock level updates for the same beer to the same consumer.
+This ensures that messages for each beer are processed in the correct order.
+Consequently, consumers always record the most recent stock level in the Redis database.

-This explains why the stock value is right this time.
+This process guarantees the accuracy of the stock values.

 This works because the messages are produced using the `beerName` as the **key**.